TheArturthur/CoppermindScraper/Cosmere/Tai-na.md

 ## Trivia
 The Tai-na were first alluded to in *The Way of Kings*, during [[Ashir\|Ashir's]] interlude.
 The Tai-na are larger than some versions of Godzilla.
+In some Slavic languages "taina" means "mystery" or "secret".

 https://coppermind.net/wiki/Tai-na